Alston, Cumbria: Mining

-Historically the area has been mined for lead, silver, zinc, coal and fluorspar.
+Historically the area has been mined for lead, zinc, iron, copper, and coal.
 The nearby Roman fort of Whitley Castle (Epiacum) may in part have been sited to control and protect the lead mines there.

 In the 13th century, the area was known as the silver mines of Carlisle — silver was found in a high proportion (up to 40 troy ounces per long ton or 1.2 g/kg of smelted lead) and was used to create coinage in the Royal Mint established in Carlisle for the purpose.
-Most mining was very small scale until the mid-18th century.
+Most mining was very small scale until the mid-18th century, with 119 lead mines in the parish of Alston in 1768.

 The biggest mine owner in the area was the London Lead Company; this Religious Society of Friends (Quakers) organisation with enlightened employment policies established an interest in the area during the early 18th century.
 In 1745, it began construction of a school, a library, a sanitary house, a surgeon's house, a market hall with clock tower, a laundry and a 'ready-money' shop in Nenthead, 5 mi away.
+By the 1840s the mines were producing an average of 7,600 tons of lead a year.

 Many of the last mines closed in the 1950s.
-A small drift coal mine (Ayle Colliery) was still active in 2013.
+A small drift coal mine (Ayle Colliery) is still active today.

 Governance

-Alston is in the parliamentary constituency of Penrith and the Border.
-Neil Hudson was elected its Conservative Member of Parliament (MP) at the 2019 general election, replacing Rory Stewart.
+Alston is in the parliamentary constituency of Penrith and Solway.
+Markus Campbell-Savours was elected its Labour Member of Parliament (MP) at the 2024 general election.

-Prior to Brexit, for the European Parliament its residents voted to elect Members of the European Parliament (MEPs) for the North West England constituency.
+Before the United Kingdom left the European Union, its residents voted to elect Members of the European Parliament (MEPs) for the North West England constituency.

-For Local Government purposes it is in the Alston Moor Ward of Eden District Council and the Alston and East Fellside Division of Cumbria County Council.
+For Local Government purposes Alston is in the Westmorland and Furness unitary authority.
+Until 1 April 2023 it was in the Alston Moor Ward of Eden District Council and the Alston and East Fellside Division of Cumbria County Council.

 Alston does not have its own parish council, instead it is part of Alston Moor Parish Council.

 Modern economy

 The area is no longer actively mined for precious metals although the mining history has been exploited for tourism purposes.
-There are few jobs in the immediate area, hence the fall in population from 6,858 in 1841 to 1,128 today.
+There are few jobs in the immediate area, hence the fall in population from 1,650 in 1841 to 1,128 today.